ejeschke/ginga/doc/manual/operation.rst

 You can also press "t" to enter "contrast" mode, where you can then use a regular Left-drag.

+``[RV]`` You can enter contrast mode by clicking the contrast icon in the Toolbar plugin, or you can use the contrast and brightness/bias controls from the ``Preferences`` plugin, under the heading "Contrast and Brightness".

 -------------------------------------
 Changing the color and intensity maps